malramsay64/phd-thesis/01_Introduction/Computational_Methods.md

 While Donald Knuth found code improvements using literate programming, the same is not true for everyone, with Jupyter notebooks inspiring poor programming practices.

-### Additional Ideas

-- Working with the computer to formulate the answer
-- Asking lots of questions quickly
-- Generating a figure is an excellent example, read in the dataset, plot, change colours, change size of labels, add axis labels.
-At each point modifying the underlying code to modify behaviour.
-- Jupyter notebooks are driving this
-- Very different to HPC where getting results requires waiting in queues for hours, copying files then being able to look at results, often with an additional processing step for generating the figures.